This article was updated on June 16 2016.

 What is ASP.NET?

-Microsoft ASP.NET is a server side technology that enables programmers to build dynamic Web sites, web applications, and XML Web services.
+Microsoft ASP.NET is an open source server side technology that enables programmers to build dynamic Web sites, web applications, and Web services.
 It is a part of the .NET based environment and is built on the Common Language Runtime (CLR) .
 So programmers can write ASP.NET code using any .NET compatible language.